-Places you should consider seeing in St. John's beautiful coastlines are Leinster Bay, Haulover Bay, and Scott Beach.
+You should consider seeing some of St. John’s beautiful beaches like Denis Bay, Hawksnest Bay, and Trunk Bay Beach.
 For sights of marine life like sea turtles, try out Maho Beach, Honeymoon Beach, and Francis Bay.

 You can, as expected, enjoy different watersports at St. John.
 This includes paddleboarding, snorkeling, kayaking, fly-fishing, and wakeboarding.
 The luxurious beachfront resorts in St. John offer their own water activities you can sign up for.
 There are plenty of hiking trails to explore since it holds the US Virgin Islands National Park.

 It’s important to note that St. John is more secluded and less commercialized than other islands in the USVI.
 Since the area’s less populated, those wanting more privacy and seclusion may prefer it.